SAP-archive/cloud-espm-v2/README.md

    - On this wizard page check that the master branch is selected and click again on Next >
    - On the last wizard page you can adjust the location of the local Git Repository, but for the scope of this tutorial we'll just leave the default as-is
    - Click on Finish so that the remote cloud-basecamp Git repository (source code) is cloned to the local location specified on the last wizard page.
-4. Build imported Maven project
+4. Update dependencies and build Maven project

+    - Instruction to run update dependencies for the Maven project
+      - Right click on the web project in ESPM > and choose Maven > Click on Update Project
     - Note! you need to modify the parent pom.xml for certain property values depending on your environment:
       - local.server.proxy.settings - comment this out if you are not behind a proxy server.
 Else update your proxy settings here
       - browser.proxy.settings - comment this out if your browser is not using a proxy.
 Else update your browser proxy settings here